zrythm/zrythm/doc/user/tracks/midi-track.rst

 ==========

-A MIDI track contains MIDI regions and its purpose is for playing back MIDI events and routing those MIDI signals to other instruments
+A MIDI track contains MIDI regions and its purpose is playing back MIDI events and routing those MIDI signals to other instruments
 (including external instruments and hardware).

 MIDI tracks, unlike instrument tracks, produce MIDI output and so their channel strips will only have
 MIDI effects (plugins that change MIDI signals).

+MIDI tracks also have automation lanes for automating various parameters.

 .. image:: /_static/img/midi-track.png
    :align: center